t18d/attested-conjectures/docs/des-noms-latins.md

 &nbsp;
 &nbsp;
+## Jodocus Badius

+Whether writing in Latin or in French, Badius never used any form other than the Latin ‘Badius’, and there is no first-hand evidence either for the Flemish form ‘De Bauw’ or for the gallicization ‘Bade’.
+Badius never called himself ‘Josse Bade’, and it appears only very rarely in contemporary documents in French: the Latin form of his name was often preferred.
+In a 1528 document in French, which records a dispute over printing costs between Badius and Jacques Colin, the printer is throughout referred to as ‘Josse Badius’.
+The fact that he himself, when writing in French, used the name ‘Josse Badius’ suggests that this was his personal name and Ascensius was used as a sort of Latin professional name connected with his printing and scholarly activities (‘praelum Ascensianum’; ‘interpretatio Ascensii’; ‘apex Ascensianus’).
+The consistent use of the name ‘Badius’ rather than ‘Ascensius’ in his personal correspondence supports this.… as his career progressed, the name ‘Ascensius’ appeared less frequently, and ‘Badius’ was used more often. ([White](https://archive.org/details/jodocusbadiusasc0000whit/))

 ## Conrad Gessner
 … we see a consistent pattern throughout Gessner's life of writing his and his family's name in German documents with a double s, and, after 1540, of signing and publishing his name in Latin with one s. ([Pyle](https://www.euppublishing.com/doi/abs/10.3366/anh.2000.27.2.175))